-- 1. THAT Report No. A&BC-02-2020 RE: Delegation of Authority Policy BE RECEIVED. - 2.
-THAT the Delegation of Authority Policy BE RECOMMENDED to the Board of Directors for approval.
+- 1. THAT Report No. FA-19-20 RE: Delegation of Authority Policy BE RECEIVED. - 2.
+THAT the Delegation of Authority Policy, as appended in Report FA-19-20, BE APPROVED.

 Purpose:

 The purpose of the Delegation of Authority framework for the Niagara Peninsula Conservation Authority (NPCA) is to ensure that the controls to manage funds, assets and other areas of responsibility are adequate and effective.
 It is also to ensure that NPCA staff with delegated authority understand and are able to meet their obligations.